itk-dev/colibo-docs-extrator/README.md

 Options:

-- : ID of the root document in Colibo (default: 77318) `--root-doc-id`
+- `--root-doc-id`: ID of the root document in Colibo
-- : Suppress progress display `--quiet`
+- `--quiet`: Suppress progress display

 ### Delete a Document